Trump targets vote certification in late bid to block Biden

 Then all eyes turn to statewide certification.

-In Wayne County, the two Republican canvassers at first balked at certifying the vote and then reversed course after widespread condemnation – but not before Trump praised their actions.
+In Wayne County, the two Republican canvassers at first balked at certifying the vote, winning praise from Trump, and then reversed course after widespread condemnation.
 A person familiar with the matter said Trump reached out to the canvassers, Monica Palmer and William Hartmann, on Tuesday evening after the revised vote to express gratitude for their support.

 Matt Morgan, the Trump campaign’s general counsel, said last week the campaign was trying to halt certification in battleground states until it could get a better handle on vote tallies and whether it would have the right to automatic recounts.
-But Trump does not currently meet any recount requirements.
+Right now, Trump is requesting a recount in Wisconsin in two counties, and Georgia is doing an hand audit after Biden led by a slim margin of 0.3 percentage points, but there is no mandatory recount law in the state.
+The law provides that option to a trailing candidate if the margin is less than 0.5 percentage points.

 Lawsuits have been filed by Trump allies in Michigan and Nevada seeking to stop certification.
 Trump personal attorney Rudy Giuliani argued to stop vote certification in Pennsylvania on Tuesday, the first time he’d been in a courtroom in decades.
 And the same day, the Arizona Republican Party asked a judge to bar Maricopa County, the state’s most populous, from certifying until the court issues a decision about the party’s lawsuit seeking a new hand count of a sampling of ballots.